joekemp/xplorotest/README.md

 ## Technologies

-Makes most sense to use node.js for backend and React for the backend because:
+Makes most sense to use node.js for backend and React for the frontend because:
  - Uses same language for both
  - If I deploy to a server, the solution is the easiest for the user to use as just browse to the web page.
 No installation required.
  - I know that Xploro use React so it's a useful thing to learn!